timwaters/mapwarper/README_API.md

 http://mapwarper.net/shared/masks/7449.gml.ol?1274110931 (with a timestamp to assist in browser cache busting)

-gets a GML file, containing Polygons of the clipping mask
+Gets a GML file, containing polygons of the clipping mask.

 **Request Example**